-That’s why it’s essential to teach your children about financial responsibility from a very young age.
+That’s why it’s essential to teach your children about financial goals and responsibility from a very young age.
 Teach them where money comes from and about the principles of spending, saving, and giving.

 And teach them how to work hard and earn their own money from a young age.
 If you have a family business, get them involved in it in some way right from the start.

 By teaching them good financial habits, you’ll help them learn the skills they need to manage that money after you’re gone.

 Building generational wealth is only the first step in this process.
 Once you’re on your way to achieving this, you need a plan for how you’ll pass this on to the next generation.
 Here are three steps to help you get started.

 Once you’ve built your estate, you need to come up with a plan for how it will be managed.
 And the more complex your estate is, the more complex the plan will be.
 That’s why it’s a good idea to consult with an attorney to help you manage your assets.

 This plan will outline how all of your various assets will be managed.
 The more specific your plan is, the easier it will be for future generations to manage your estate.